ChuijkYahus/TranslationRepositories/Minecraft/applied-energistics-1.21/ae2guide_en_us/items-blocks-machines/terminals.md

 *   In processing mode:
     * Left-click or right-click in or drag from JEI/REI the ingredients to specify the inputs and outputs of the recipe.
+    * Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as an ingredient instead of the bucket or tank item.
     * When holding a stack, left-click places the whole stack, right-click places one item.
 Left-click on an existing ingredient stack to remove the whole stack and right-click to decrement the stack by 1.
 Whatever you have bound to "pick block" (usually middle-click) lets you specify a precise amount of the item or fluid.